This fact sheet is for information only, and applies to NSW. It is recommended that you get legal advice about your

 It is recommended that if possible you lodge a dispute in an independent external dispute resolution scheme (EDR) rather than filing a defence in court because in court you are exposed to the risk of potentially expensive cost orders.
 EDR however is free and stops all court action.
 You can lodge in EDR if the plaintiff (the company suing you) is a member of a dispute resolution scheme.
-See our Dispute Resolution factsheet.
+See our Dispute resolution fact sheet.

 WHAT SHOULD I DO IF I RECEIVE A STATEMENT OF CLAIM?

 Get legal advice.
 Even if you owe the debt you may have other options!
 You have 28 days from the date the Statement of Claim is served on you (usually by mail) to file a defence or go to EDR if it’s available.

 Read the Statement of Claim and decide whether you need more information to decide whether you owe the debt being claimed.
 If you need more information, you should write to the Plaintiff (or if the Plaintiff has a solicitor, write to the Plaintiff’s solicitor) and ask for details of the claim.
 This is called requesting “further and better particulars”.

 Examples of further and better particulars, you may request are: